ChatGPT vs Gemini: What are the differences?

 Although ChatGPT is usually viewed as the undisputed leader among the various AI models out there today, Gemini may actually have the edge in terms of user experience.
 This is primarily because of Gemini’s tight integration with other solutions within the Google ecosystem, such as Gmail, Google Docs, and others.
 This gives users more practical uses for their AI-generated content.
 For example, they could use it to significantly boost productivity if they have a large number of emails to send.

 This isn’t to say that the user experience on offer from ChatGPT is bad.
 ChatGPT also takes integration seriously, boasting an API that allows developers to incorporate OpenAI LLMs into third-party software.
-Although it doesn’t have a Save button, users can copy and paste answers from into other applications.
-It’s also easy to use ChatGPT with Windows apps like Word, Excel, PowerPoint and Outlook due to OpenAI's partnership with Microsoft.
-So, which platform offers the best user experience may come down to the other digital tools you use most.
+It's only real integration with with Apple Intelligence, as part of Siri, but you can of course copy and paste text or code it has generated into other applications.

+Both apps have a voice mode (called ChatGPT Advanced Voice mode and Gemini Live), so you can talk to them conversationally, as if they were a human being.
+ChatGPT has the edge here as its voice mode can also use your camera to see (on mobile) and you can ask it questions about it's looking at.

+When it comes to image generation, both ChatGPT and Gemini are evenly matched.
+ChatGPT comes with DALL-E 3 for image generation and Gemini has Imagen 3, both of which are capable of producing incredible AI-generated images and amongst the best AI image generators.

 Data storage and privacy